Lymphedema and Exercise FAQs

 • Pain free.

-• Within the guidelines for the surgical procedures you may have had.
+• Within the guidelines for any surgical procedures you may have had.

 • Done while wearing compression bandages or garments.